 One will not believe one’s eyes when stepping into Environments of Africa, Anniston Museum’s open-air exhibit hall.
 It’s an immersive experience to never be forgotten!
 Surrounded on all sides by some of the world’s largest land mammals, guests will feel like they are actually on the African savanna.
 The focus of the exhibit hall is a life-sized, reproduction baobab tree, the African “Tree of Life”.
 Below its massive branches, an elephant enjoys some juicy bark.
 A towering giraffe overlooks the savanna, surrounded by ostriches, baboons, and warthogs.
 Explore the thick African jungle, where monkeys play and leopards prowl.
 One might even catch a glimpse of a lion on the hunt!

 Baboons warm themselves on the steps of a limestone temple.
 A crocodile slides down the muddy bank of the Nile River.
 A shimmering blue beetle pushes a ball of dung across the sand.

 These images conjure only one thing – Egypt.

 Ancient Egyptians revered their natural environment and developed a belief system that lasted more than 3,000 years.
 Dig into the past to discover why animals, such as jackals, ibises, and falcons, were deified.
 Pay respects to our 2,300-year-old Ptolemaic mummies and smell the aromas of mummification in our Ancient Egypt exhibit hall.
 Take a few minutes to enjoy a short film, documenting the CT scan of the museum’s smaller mummy, Tasherytpamenekh, and view the X-rays of her and her companion.

 The Anniston Museum’s Changing Exhibit Gallery provides visitors with fresh experiences with the natural world.
-Currently, visitors are enjoying the exhibit, Live Salty: From Shore to Ocean Floor, a voyage through the world’s oceans.
+Currently, visitors are enjoying the exhibit, From Arusha to Zulu: Celebrating Africa’s Natural Resources.